 Here are the first steps to take and questions to ask to create remote and hybrid workplace policies and flexible work policies that work for your business.

 The remote work policy outlines what's expected when working remotely.
 It should go into detail about all aspects of remote work.
 This includes expectations of working hours, legal rights, and cybersecurity requirements.
-Although this might sound challenging, with the right guide, it won't be!
+Although this might sound challenging, with the right guidance, it won't be!
 Our remote work policy template removes the hassle of starting your policy from scratch.

 When working away from the office, your employees need the right tools to work securely and productively.
 For many employees, a laptop and a Wi-Fi connection might not be enough.
-Remote employees need technology that makes them feel engaged and part of the team, not just an afterthought.
+Remote or hybrid employees need technology that makes them feel engaged and part of the team, not just an afterthought.
 Be sure to ask questions like:

 Additionally, cybersecurity concerns should be top-of-mind.
 Remote workers might need a VPN or another form of security to work on important company files or private customer data.
 And while some employees might be able to operate using public Wi-Fi networks, others might need to stay at home or in a more secure co-working space to ensure data privacy.

 You'll also need policies and tools in place for remote team collaboration and communication.
 Use additional tools like live chat, synchronous screencast recording, live video conferencing and more to ensure technology doesn't get in the way of an effective and meaningful work relationship.
 For instance, Slack and Google Hangouts can act as a virtual water cooler, where employees can discuss the status of a project but also debrief on White Lotus, share TikToks, and bond over their favorite music.